Perth – Melbourne – Perth Tour

 Day 5: Monkey Mia – Carnarvon

-B – The dolphins arrive between 7.30 a.m. and 8 a.m. – usually -.
-9:00 a.m.
+B – The dolphins usually arrive between 7.45 a.m. and 8.30 a.m..
+8:30 a.m.
 Catamaran trip to the turquoise bay of Shark Bay.
-Afterwards, visit Eagle Bay, where you can spot whale sharks, dugong, manta rays, and humpback whales with a bit of luck.
+Afterwards, visit Eagle Bay (just at high tide), where you can spot whale sharks, dugongs, manta rays, and humpback whales with some luck.
 Other stops are Shell Beach and Hamelin Pool.
 The day ends in Carnarvon.

 Day 6: Carnarvon – Coral Bay

 B – We continue north to Coral Bay at Ningaloo Reef Marine Park.
 We arrive so early that we can explore the wonderful underwater world with the glass-bottom boat.
-If you want, you can snorkel and explore the corals on your own.
+If you want, you can snorkel and explore the corals independently.
 The hotel is right on the beach.

 Day 7: Coral Bay